 I’ll be the first to admit that testing gets old quickly.
 How many times can you look at the same screens before your eyes glaze over?
 That’s when it’s time to take a short break and get yourself motivated.
 Remember that this is an important part of the process.

 If you build several hours or a full day of self-testing and revision time into your schedule, it should actually shorten development time.
 Get your own work as clean as you can before sending it on.
 Here’s how.

-1. Make a Test Plan
+1. Make a Quality Assurance Test Plan for eLearning

 For your test plan, think through the course’s structure and the potential paths that a learner may take.
 Then list all the test paths you will take through a course.
 If your course has a simple structure, your plan may consist of something like this: